mobizt/FirebaseClient/README.md

 }

 ```
-As the library is the Firebase (REST API) Client, it also provides the extras functions to use in OTA update, filesystem download and upload as in the old library with cleaner and easy to read API and functions.

-The request payload and URL query parameters are supported as class object with the same names and types that represent the inputs and qury parameters that are available from Google API documentation.

-The function name or method is the same or identical to the Google API documentation unlesss some function names cannot be used due to prohibit keyword in C/C++ language, e.g. delete, visibility.

-The library provides the placeholder struct for boolean, integer, float with custom precision, double with custom precision and object represents JSON or map and Array for input.
+The library provides the placeholder struct for boolean, integer, float with custom precision, double with custom precision and object represents JSON or map and Array to use as the input of the functions.

 - `bool_t` is the placeholder class represents the `bool` value used in this libaray.
 The normal `bool` value is supported.